Title: Capacities: Life In The Emergent City. Made in 2010.

-We understand the 20thc in terms of atoms, molecules and gases that move.
+We understand the 20th century in terms of atoms, molecules and gases that move.
 Our world is now a world of numbers and changing data and information.
 This art installation manipulates these numbers and the data from the living real world; all of this affects the installation ie the artwork in the gallery space and all the changes occur in real time.
 The real world is made virtual and the virtual is made real again and exposed in the process.
 This whole piece is a living and breathing artwork.
 The project focuses on the micro-incidents of change, the vibrations and sounds of the environment using wireless sensor based technologies.

 VIDEO EXPLANATION OF THE ARTWORK (ABOVE)

 I have been researching wireless sensor networks since 2004 for this project.
 I have developed the software and I can place sensor hardware to make these installations.
 This is the physical entity that one can see and hear to experience the real time and passage of time.